rdtripp/bmlt_droplet/README.md

 2. Set up the voice portion of your twilio number as a http get and point it at https://yourdomain.org/yap/index.php
 3. Log in to virtualmin with root credentials and set up the virtual server cert with letsencrypt

 I wrote this for a Region needing to set up a Website, a full BMLT stack, and a site for each area in a subdirectory.
 You could delete the BMLT root server if you don't need it (after playing with it of course) or not.
-The multisite feature is handy for generating different variations of meeting lists or lists for different service bodies event if you ndon't need it for other service bodies websites.
+The WordPress multisite feature is handy for generating different variations of meeting lists or lists for different service bodies event if you don't need it for other service bodies websites.